vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 }
 ```

-This is, of course, needed for proper working of fall-through behavior.
+This is, of course, needed for the proper working of fall-through behavior.
 If you want to threat individual `case` branches as separate scope, you need to introduce a `{}` block, which is treated as a separate scope:

 ```java
 switch (errorCode) {